 01 of 04

-The basic nuts and bolts of building a DIY glass aquarium for either salt or freshwater use are pretty straightforward:
+The basic nuts and bolts of building a do-it-yourself glass aquarium for either salt or freshwater use are pretty straightforward:

-- Install the glass so as to have continuous, bubble-free seams.
+- Install the glass with continuous, bubble-free seams

-The only difference in building a larger tank compared to a smaller one, of say 55 gallons or less in size, is that the bonding process must be near perfect, and the glass thickness must be sufficient to withstand the added water pressure with a margin of error for the unexpected (i.e. Little Johnny winging his new Tonka truck at the Queen Angel in your tank in a fit of rage).
-You can find instructions and building hints in "DIY Glass Aquarium Plans"
+The only difference in building a larger tank compared to a smaller one, of say 55 gallons or less in size, is that the bonding process must be near perfect, and the glass thickness must be sufficient to withstand the added water pressure with a margin of error for the unexpected (like passing bumps or external impact).

 02 of 04

-Due to limitations of the manufacturing process, the strength of glass can vary, which means a suitable safety factor must be used when calculating glass thickness.
+Due to limitations in the glass manufacturing process, the strength of glass can vary, which means a suitable safety factor must be used when calculating glass thickness.
 The commonly used factor is 3.8.
 This is not an absolute guarantee, however, it will essentially remove all risk of glass failure other than that created by damaged or very poor quality glass.
-Scratches and chips in the glass will be the main cause of failure at this point.
+Scratches and chips in the glass will be the main cause of failure.

-You can use our DIY Custom Aquarium Glass Thickness Calculator to get a quick idea of which glass thickness will be required for your tank.
-Many DIYers think that the 3.8 Safety Factor is a bit of an overkill for their particular tank and location situation (i.e. low traffic in a protected area), and therefore feel comfortable with a lower factor.Continue to 3 of 4 below.
+You can use the DIY custom aquarium glass thickness chart to get a quick idea of which glass thickness will be required for your tank.
+You may think that the 3.8 safety factor is overkill for your particular tank and location situation (for example, low traffic in a protected area) and might even opt for a lower factor.Continue to 3 of 4 below.

 03 of 04

-You can also economize by designing your tank stand so that it fully supports the entire bottom of the tank by using a styrofoam or polystyrene pad between the tank and stand.
+Another way to save on glass thickness is to design your tank stand so that it fully supports the entire bottom of the tank by using a styrofoam or polystyrene pad between the tank and stand.
 The pad will keep the tank from failing due to a point load on the glass surface which can be caused by dirt or grit on the stand surface.
-If the tank bottom is fully supported, you can also use a thinner than normal piece of glass for the tank bottom, since the stand will be adding strength and support, keeping the glass from bending.
+If the tank bottom is fully supported, you can also use a thinner-than-normal piece of glass for the tank bottom, since the stand will be adding strength and support and keep the glass from bending.

 04 of 04

-Glass preparation and proper installation of the panels is important when you are building your do-it-yourself aquarium, but more so when constructing a larger sized tank.
-These working with and applying silicone tips can help you avoid common mistakes made when one is working with and applying aquarium silicone.
+Glass preparation and proper installation of the panels is important when you are building your do-it-yourself aquarium but more so when constructing a larger-sized tank.

-Over the years we found that laying down a bead of silicone on the bottom glass for the rear and one side glass panel, and on one side edge of the back panel, installing the back glass panel on the bottom, then the side panel to the bottom and rear panel worked well to begin with.
+Lay down a bead of silicone on the bottom glass for the rear and one side glass panel, and on one side edge of the back panel, installing the back glass panel on the bottom, and then the side panel to the bottom and rear panel.

 When any section to be joined has been set into place, the silicone needs to be smoothed out.
-This is done by starting at one end of a joined section, pressing the tip of an index finger down into the silicone, then firmly and evenly, without lifting your finger, running it along the full length of the siliconed joint at a slight angle.
-Now secure the joined section into place with duct tape.
-There is no need to worry about wiping away any excess silicone that squeezes out from around your finger, as it can be cleaned up or trimmed off once the silicone has fully cured.
+This is done by starting at one end of a joined section, press the tip of an index finger down into the silicone, then firmly and evenly, without lifting your finger, run it along the full length of the siliconed joint at a slight angle.
+Secure the joined section into place with duct tape.
+Do not worry about wiping away any excess silicone that squeezes out from around your finger.
+It can be cleaned up or trimmed off once the silicone has fully cured.